// ScraperAPI Alternative

 Made for Google SERPs

-ScraperAPI is a great general-purpose scraper — but it bills 25 credits per Google SERP and hands you raw HTML to parse.
-DataBlue is Google-first: 1 credit per SERP, parsed JSON, ~1.2s responses, and credits that never expire.
-The same Google results for about 80% less.
+ScraperAPI is a great general-purpose scraper ? but it bills a Google SERP autoparse multiplier and hands you raw HTML to parse.
+DataBlue makes SERP usage predictable with visible SERP weights from the live catalog, parsed JSON, transparent credits, and visible endpoint weights.
+The same Google results with visible endpoint weights.

 // Migrate in 2 Minutes